Reviewable/Reviewable/docs/subscriptions.md

 On the other hand, if your company's repos are distributed over multiple GitHub organizations (as is sometimes the case for consulting companies), you can specify extra organizations to be covered if your plan allows it.
 In this situation, a person who creates reviews in any of the subscription's organizations counts as a single contributor — so this may be a less expensive alternative to maintaining separate subscriptions.

+{:.tip}
-?> Restricting an organization to a team and extending it to other organizations are mutually exclusive.
+Restricting an organization to a team and extending it to other organizations are mutually exclusive.

 ## Payments

 You will need to specify a card to use for payments.
 This can be a credit or debit card — most anything with a major payment network logo on it should work.
 Reviewable uses Stripe to process payments and store your credit card information, so you can have full confidence that your financial information is secure.

+{:.tip}
-?> At this time, each user can only specify one card for all their subscriptions.
+At this time, each user can only specify one card for all their subscriptions.

 Under the card information, you can reveal extra fields that let you specify a custom memo to include on the monthly receipts (accountants love these!), and a different email address to send the receipts to.